-My wife, Jenn, and I are privileged to share Jesus’ love with foster children.
+My wife, Jenn, and I are privileged to share Jesus’ love with children in foster care.

 Eight-year-old Katie arrived like so many others – scared and timid.
 Her wide eyes reflected terror at nearly everything, and it paralyzed her, often stealing joy from her life.
 She wouldn’t enter a playroom alone, fought attempts to wash her lice-infected hair and ran screaming from friendly pets.
 Slowly, over many months, Katie conquered several of her fears, and now we watch with great delight as she rides horses or frolics in ocean waves.